esmBot/esmBot/docs/setup.md

 ### 1. Install the required native dependencies.

-Choose the OS you're using below for insallation instructions.
+Choose the OS you're using below for installation instructions.

-=== "Debian/Ubuntu"
+=== "Ubuntu"

-    These instructions apply to Debian version 12 (bookworm) or Ubuntu version 24.04 (noble) or later.
+    These instructions apply to Ubuntu version 24.04 (noble) or later.

     ```sh
     sudo apt-get install git curl build-essential cmake ffmpeg sqlite3 ttf-mscorefonts-installer libmagick++-dev libvips-dev libzxing-dev
     ```

-    On older Debian/Ubuntu versions, you may need to install some of these packages (notably libcgif-dev and meson) through alternative methods.
+=== "Debian"

+    These instructions apply to Debian version 12 (bookworm) or later.

+    !!! note "Enable the `contrib` component first"

+        On Debian, `ttf-mscorefonts-installer` is in the `contrib` component, which isn't enabled by default.
+To enable it:

+        1. Open your APT sources file as root.
+If `/etc/apt/sources.list.d/debian.sources` exists, edit that one; otherwise, edit `/etc/apt/sources.list`.
+For example:
+        ```sh
+        sudo nano /etc/apt/sources.list.d/debian.sources
+        ```
+        2. Add `contrib` after `main` on each `Components:` or `deb` line that points to the Debian archive (see the [format reference](https://manpages.debian.org/stable/apt/sources.list.5.en.html#THE_DEB_AND_DEB-SRC_TYPES:_GENERAL_FORMAT)).
+        3. Press Ctrl + X, then Y and Enter to save, then run `sudo apt-get update`.

+    ```sh
+    sudo apt-get install git curl build-essential cmake ffmpeg sqlite3 ttf-mscorefonts-installer libmagick++-dev libvips-dev libzxing-dev
+    ```

 === "Fedora/RHEL"

-    These instructions apply to Fedora 38/RHEL 9 or later.
+    These instructions apply to Fedora 43/RHEL 9 or later.

     Some of these packages require that you add the RPM Fusion and/or EPEL repositories.
 You can find instructions in the [RPM Fusion configuration guide](https://rpmfusion.org/Configuration).
     ```sh